KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

 ## __Preconditions__

-- EDP instance with Gerrit and Tekton inside is [configured](../operator-guide/prerequisites.md);
+- KubeRocketCI instance with Gerrit and Tekton inside is [configured](../operator-guide/prerequisites.md);
-- Developer has access to the EDP instances using the Single-Sign-On approach;
+- Developer has access to the KubeRocketCI instances using the Single-Sign-On approach;
 - Developer has the `Administrator` role to perform merge in Gerrit.

 ## Scenario